Sharon Osbourne has double mastectomy: magazine

 Osbourne, 60, told the publication that the decision was a "no-brainer" in the end.

-"As soon as I found out I had the breast cancer gene, I thought: 'The odds are not in my favour'," she said in remarks that also ran in the Daily Mirror tabloid.
+"As soon as I found out I had the breast cancer gene, I thought: 'The odds are not in my favor'," she said in remarks that also ran in the Daily Mirror tabloid.

 "I've had cancer before and I didn't want to live under that cloud: I decided to just take everything off, and had a double mastectomy."